Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

 \subsection{Nonlinear Bayesian inverse problem}

 Let $\mathscr{M}$ be a separable Hilbert space.
 We refer to $\mathscr{M}$ as the \textit{parameter space}.
-Let $\bdmc{G}: \scrM\to \R^{d_y}$ be a nonlinear \textit{parameter-to-observable (PtO) map} that represents model predictions of the \textit{observables}.
+Let $\bdmc{G}: \scrM\to \R^{d_y}$ be a nonlinear \textit{parameter-to-observable (PtO) map} that represents model predictions of the \textit{observable vector}.
 We refer to the $\R^{d_y}$, $d_y\in\N$, as the \textit{observable space}.
 Let $\by\in\R^{d_y}$ denote a set of observed data.
-We assume that $\by$ is given by the model-predicted observable at unknown parameter $m\in\scrM$ corrupted with unknown additive noise $\bn\in\R^{d_y}$:
+We assume that $\by$ is given by a model-predicted observable vector at unknown parameter $m\in\scrM$ corrupted by unknown additive noise $\bn\in\R^{d_y}$:

 where $\pi_{n}\in\scrP(\R^{d_y})$ is the noise probability density\footnote{For finite-dimensional distributions, we assume their probability densities exist and do not distinguish between densities and measures.}.
 The inverse problem is to recover $m$ given data $\by$.